Child Support Assessment

 The child support assessment is the output of the system.
 It is the point where all inputs, adjustments, and rules come together to determine the child support to be paid.

 In most cases, the assessment is an administrative assessment calculated using the child support formula.
-This combines both parents’ incomes, care percentages, and the number and ages of children to determine an annual rate.
+The formula combines both parents’ incomes, care percentages, and the number and ages of children to determine an annual rate.

 A change of assessment can modify this result where special circumstances apply.
-This allows the Registrar to adjust the formula outcome to better reflect the real costs or financial situation.
+A change of assessment allows the Registrar to adjust the formula outcome to better reflect the real costs or financial situation.

 Child support agreements can also form a child support assessment.
-These replace or override the formula with an agreed arrangement that is accepted under the legislation.
+Accepted agreements replace or override the formula with an agreed arrangement under the legislation.
 Limited agreements must reflect at least the formula amount, while binding agreements can set different terms.

 Once made, the assessment creates a registrable maintenance liability.
-This allows the amount to be collected and enforced, including through agency collection if required.
+Registration allows the amount to be collected and enforced, including through agency collection if required.

 Two parents have one child.
 Based on their incomes and care arrangements, the formula produces an annual child support amount of $8,000.
-This becomes their administrative assessment.
+The $8,000 amount becomes their administrative assessment.

 If one parent later applies for a change of assessment due to high medical costs, the amount may be increased.
 Alternatively, the parents may enter into a binding agreement that sets a different amount altogether.
 In each case, the resulting arrangement becomes the child support assessment.